HSLdevcom/helmet-model-system/README.md

 ## Running

-In deployed-mode (with EMME) run application from command line or using Helmet UI (https://github.com/HSLdevcom/helmet-ui).
-Before running from command line, configurations in(Scripts/dev-config.json) need to be set.
+In deployed-mode (with EMME) run application from command line or using [Helmet UI](https://github.com/HSLdevcom/helmet-ui).
+Before running from command line, configurations in [dev-config.json](Scripts/dev-config.json) need to be set.

 ```
 cd Scripts